valdecar/Murka/README.md

 # Murka
-Murka is an cross platform books narrator that can voice text books in txt and fb2 formats.
+Murka is an free, cross platform books narrator that can voice text books in txt and fb2 formats.

 ### requirement
 ```
 python3.2
-espeak on Linux (only Ubuntu 14.04 and Debian was tested)
+espeak on Linux (only Ubuntu 14.04 and Debian Wheezy Sid was tested )

 SAPI5 on Windows (only Windows 10 was tested)